• White

 It is well known that plants have healing properties, being very beneficial in preventing and even curing different health problems.
 But plants also have a spiritual use, and many of them are given magical powers or properties by different cultures.
 Let’s learn more about ash tree symbolism, spiritual meaning, and uses.

-The case of ash is quite a distinct one since Celtic mythology considers it a sacred tree to which supernatural powers are attributed.
-Meanwhile, in Christianity ash is a pagan tree, which is known as a dwelling place of demons.
+The case of ash is distinct since Celtic mythology considers it a sacred tree to which supernatural powers are attributed.
+Meanwhile, in Christianity ash is a pagan tree, known as a dwelling place of demons.

 Today we will know a little more of all the magical properties that this tree offers, according to the different beliefs and cultural traditions.